View your Shopping Cart

 Characteristics of the diamond

-The Ashberg diamond is a 102.48-carat, amber-colored cushion -shaped diamond.
+The Ashberg diamond is a 102.48-carat, amber-colored, cushion antique modified brilliant cut diamond.
 The exact color and clarity grades of the diamond are not known.
 Amber color is a vague term.
 It's a variable color which could mean anything between yellow, orange and brown, i. e. a combination of any two of these colors.
 Thus the term is not suitable to describe a diamond.
 However going by the photographs of the diamond, the Ashberg appears to be a dark brownish yellow diamond.

 List of famous yellow diamonds greater than 100 carats in weight